Welcome! We are excited you are investing in yourself and your students to learn about how to teach Executive Functions.

 Additionally, recent studies analyzing the impact of the pandemic on young people suggest that executive functioning plays a key role in protecting against risk factors of depression and anxiety.
 There is no better time to model and teach EFs for the sake of your students' academic success and personal wellbeing.

-Students expend less cognitive energy in learning environments with clear routines, expectations, and norms.
+Students expend less cognitive energy in learning environments with clear routines, expectations, and agreements.
 The opposite is also true.
-When expectations are not clear we unknowingly increase the cognitive load on students which interferes with they learning.
+When expectations are in consistent and/or ambiguous we increase the cognitive load on students which ultimately interferes with they learning.
 For students struggling with executive disfunction this problem is amplified.
 Lisa Delpit, in Other Peoples Children, suggests that effective teachers should work to make that which is implicit in classroom, explicit.
 Routine and modeling help teachers be more explicit.

 For the sake of your students, create a daily learning routine and stick to it, each and every day, the entire school year!
 You will find the same in this course.
 Each lesson consists of the same parts, in the same sequence, to create a consistent flow and routine.